 The physical examination may be conducted by the student's or family's personal physician.
-Jesuit's team physicians are also available to conduct physical examinations at no cost to the student and his family.
-Physical examination and other forms that are used by Jesuit High School are posted in the Athletics section of the web site.
+Jesuit's team physicians are available to conduct physical examinations at no cost to the student and his family on Athletic Physical Day.
+Physical examination and other forms that are used by Jesuit High School are posted in the Athletics section of the website.